-(8) Unplug the wire harness connectors from the door module and the door courtesy lamp, if equipped.

-(9) Remove the five screws that secure the door module to the door trim panel (Fig. 2).
+- (8) Pull the front door trim panel away from the inner door panel far enough to access and unplug the wire harness connectors from the door module and, if the vehicle is so equipped, from the front door courtesy lamp. - (9) Remove the five screws that secure the door module to the back of the front door trim panel (Fig. 2).